ibraheem4/django-base-template/README.md

 1. Clone the repository or download the source code.
 2. Open a terminal or command prompt and navigate to the project directory.
-3. Run `yarn install` to install the project dependencies.
+3. Run `pnpm install` to install the project dependencies.

 ## Quickstart [](#quickstart)